Information About Rachel - Chippenham teacher - (2 reviews)

-Many, but not all of my pupils take piano grade exams, and I am open to exploring the material offered by different exam boards to give each pupil the experience that’s best for them.
+Many, but not all of my pupils take piano grade exams.
+I am open to exploring the material offered by any of the Ofqual regulated grade exam boards, to give each pupil the experience that’s best for them.
 All my pupils’ exam entries have been successful, with many passing at the highest level ‘with Distinction’.

 I also enjoy teaching music theory and have prepared teenagers for theory grade exams, again with excellent results.

 My teaching facility is a dedicated room with a grand piano in central Chippenham, very near the fire station and the cinema.

 I am a ‘born teacher’, and naturally break down the material to be learnt into manageable portions that students can understand.
 I believe in a solid foundation, both of musical understanding and physical technique, as well as encouraging pupils to explore music that they find stimulating.

 I love meeting new people and am very patient.
 Parents receive regular and detailed feedback, and I am always happy to explain the rationale for any teaching I propose.

 Each lesson is planned and records are kept of the progress made in lessons.
 Whilst exam entry is not for every pupil, practice between lessons is required - not optional!